chevah/geck/content/review.rst

 This page discuss the code/changes review process as both the person who requests a reviewer and a person who checks a review.
+It also details the integration between GitHub and Trac.

 ..  contents::